 4. Our indoor (air conditioned!) exhibit hall.
 See native animals like Jeremiah the bull frog, fish, lizards, snakes, turtles and more.

 5. Experience a piece of the largest hardwood bottomland urban forest in the United States.
 Our center is a gateway to the 6000-acre Great Trinity Forest in South Dallas.
 Tall Cotton woods, Black willows, American elms and native Pecans abound.
-A stop at our amphitheater situated near a giant, old pecan tree is a perfect place for storytelling and a snack.

 6. See native grasses on our restored prairie and throughout the 120 acres.

 7. Volunteer opportunities.
 Come help out every second Saturday of the month for our habitat restoration days.